edojoshua/hngx-stage-two-task/README.md

 ## Demo

-You can access a live demo of this application [here](insert_live_demo_url).
+You can access a live demo of this application [here](https://hngx-stage-two-task.vercel.app/)).

 ## Author

-[Your Name]
+Joshua Edo

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - This project was created as part of the HNGx Stage Two Task.

-Feel free to customize this README to include additional information or formatting as needed for your project.
-Good luck with your movie discovery web application!